yohman/up206a/Git related/04 - Reset class repo.md

 1. log into the class Jupyter Hub
 1. go to New, Terminal
+1. Navigate to the directory that has the class repo
-1. In the command prompt, type the following commands.
+1. In the command prompt, type the following commands

 ```
 git reset --hard